TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/Spike_Analysis/Functions/README.txt

 % the function that selects plotting functions based on input
 % This means it checks the correct format of inputs, corrects it with
 % standard values if necessary and pools them in a structure accessed later
-% for analysis and plotting
+% for analysis and plotting.
+This function also selects the spikes in the
+% channalerange

 % Inputs:

 % 1.
 Data: main window app structure with Data.Info and Data.Spikes fields
 % 2.
 EventRangeEditField: text field of app containing event range userinput as char in
 % the field EventRangeEditField.Value, like '1,10' for events 1 to 10